metamn/react/content/blog/on-design-sytems/index.md

 ## Definition?

-Every design system is different and hangs on the purpose.
-Purpose then defines the type and reach.
+Every design system is different and hangs on a purpose.
+Purpose then defines type and reach.

-Let's play with this idea further by analyzing how to approach creating a design system for [interactive design](https://en.wikipedia.org/wiki/Interactive_design) websites.
+Let's play with this idea further by analyzing how to approach creating a design system for interactive design websites.

+## Interactive design

+> Interactive design is a user-oriented field of study that focuses on meaningful communication of media through cyclical and collaborative processes between people and technology.
+[Wikipedia](https://en.wikipedia.org/wiki/Interactive_design)

+Interactive design employs heavy user interactions in a different way than apps do.

+Instead of data input the interaction is continuous through gestures, information transformation, real-time content updates from external sources.

+Interactive design sites present meaningful content worth made understandable to machines and search engines.

+This is where SEO and static rendering comes in picture.

+## Purpose, again.

+1. Enable continuous interactions through gestures and real-time content updates.
+2. For websites, not apps.

+Make it for internal use first.
+Build a few sites then see if serves a general audience.